Are you struggling to sleep during this Covid lockdown?

 Pro tip – Aim to sleep for around 7.5 hours each night (5 x 90 minute sleep cycles).
 You will often wake up feeling more refreshed than you would if you woke up after 8.
 8 hours of sleep would put you in the middle of your 6th x 90 minute sleep cycle.

 With the above in mind, the best way to get ensure you get the best sleep if you are struggling in Covid is to create a nightly sleep routine.
 This trains your body to expect to go to sleep at the same time each night (your body loves routine). as a result you are giving yourself the best chance of frequent sleep success.

 Here is an example.

 It is important that everything in your bedroom should be working TOWARDS your efforts for a decent sleep not HINDERING your efforts.
-It should be a calming, restful and quiet environment free of blinding lights, screens and distractions.
+It should be a calming, restful and quiet environment.
+It should be free of blinding lights, screens and distractions.
 It needs to be a sleep sanctuary.

-If you practiced the above with great frequency then you will be giving yourself a great chance to get a good night of rest if you have been struggling to sleep during Covid.
+If you practiced the above with frequency then you will be giving yourself a great chance to get a good night of rest.
+This is true of everyday life and if you have been struggling to sleep during Covid.